Take a look around the Stair Arms – a former coaching inn just a short drive outside Edinburgh

 All of the bedrooms have been remodelled and redecorated within the last four years.
 The style is fresh and modern with a distinctly Scottish touch.

-Our room was spacious, with a large comfortable double bed, a dressing table and mirror, and a small seating area.
+The room was spacious, with a large comfortable double bed, a dressing table and mirror, and a small seating area.

 As I mentioned, the room has a large comfortable double bed with crisp white bedlinen.
 There is high speed WiFi throughout the hotel, and the signal in our room was good.

-Our room had a flat screen TV and a hospitality tray which was generously filled with a selection of tea and coffee plus a range of Borders biscuits.
+There was also a flat screen TV and a hospitality tray which was generously filled with a selection of tea and coffee plus a range of Borders biscuits.

 And the large ensuite bathroom was also sleek and modern in design.
 There was a shower over the bath and complimentary Cole and Lewis toiletries.